Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale: Method

 Motivated by the need that some applications require fine-grained alignment control between speech and text, we decouple \vb{} into two components: an audio model and a duration model.
 Let $x = (x^1, x^2, \cdots, x^N)$ be an audio sample of $N$ frames, $y = (y^1, y^2, \cdots, y^M)$ be a text sequence of $M$ phones, and $l = (l^1, l^2, \cdots, l^M)$ be the per-phone duration where $l^j$ denotes how many audio frames $y^j$ correspond to and $\sum_{j=1}^M l^j = N$.
 We further define $z = \text{\texttt{rep}}(y, l) = (z^1, z^2, \cdots, z^N)$ to be the frame-level phone transcript, which repeats each $y^j$ by $l^j$ times such that $z^i$ denotes the phone label of the audio frame $x^i$.
 For a pair of $(x, y)$, $l$ and $z$ can be estimated through \textit{forced alignment} using a speech recognition model.
 The estimation of $q(\xmis \mid y, \xctx)$ is then broken down into the audio model $q(\xmis \mid z, \xctx)$ and the duration model $q(\lmis \mid y, \lctx)$, where $\lmis$ and $\lctx$ denote $l$ masked by $m'$ and $1 - m'$, and $m'$ is downsampled from $m$ based on $l$ where $m = \text{\texttt{rep}}(m', l)$

-\paragraph{Audio Model} Given a context $z$ and $\xctx$ of length $N$, the distribution of $\xmis$ is highly stochastic especially when $\xmis$ has a large temporal span.
+\paragraph{Audio Model (\cref{fig:audio_model})} Given a context $z$ and $\xctx$ of length $N$, the distribution of $\xmis$ is highly stochastic especially when $\xmis$ has a large temporal span.
 Hence, we parameterize it with a CNF and train it using the flow matching objective with the optimal transport path.
 Audio $x$ is represented as an $80$-dimensional log Mel spectrogram ($x^i \in \mathbb{R}^{80}$) extracted at a 100Hz frame rate.\footnote{A Mel-spectrogram can be converted back to a waveform using a vocoder.} The audio context $\xctx^i = \mathbf{0}$ where $m^i = 1$ and $\xctx^i = x^i$ where $m^i = 0$.

 For simpler conditioning, we model the conditional distribution $q(x \mid z, \xctx)$ of all frames $x$ instead of only masked frames $\xmis$.
-A neural network is used to parameterize the conditional vector field $v_t(w, \xctx, z; \theta)$ that additionally takes $\xctx$ and $z$ as input.
-Note that $w$ is the sample at flow step $t$, and $x$ corresponds to $w$ at step $t=1$.
+A neural network is used to parameterize the conditional vector field $v_t(x_t, \xctx, z; \theta)$ that additionally takes $\xctx$ and $z$ as input.
+Note that $x_t$ is a sample at flow step $t$.

-Given as input $\xctx \in \R{N \times F}$, $w \in \R{N \times F}$, phone sequence $z \in [K]^{N}$ with $K$ denoting the number of phone classes, and a time step $t \in [0,1]$, we employ a Transformer model to parameterize the vector field $v_t$.
+Given as input $\xctx \in \R{N \times F}$, $x_t \in \R{N \times F}$, phone sequence $z \in [K]^{N}$ with $K$ denoting the number of phone classes, and a time step $t \in [0,1]$, we employ a Transformer model to parameterize the vector field $v_t$.
 A lookup table, denoted as $L \in \R{K \times H}$, is used to embed the phone sequence $z$, resulting in the embedded sequence $z_{emb} \in \R{N \times H}$ where $z_{emb}^i = L(z^i)$ for $i \in {1,\dots,N}$.
-Subsequently, the three sequences ($w$, $\xctx$, and $z_{emb}$) are concatenated frame-by-frame and projected by employing matrix $W_p \in \R{(2F+H) \times D}$, thereby obtaining the sequence $X_c \in \R{N \times D}$ where $D$ represents the embedding dimension of the Transformer model.
+Subsequently, the three sequences ($x_t$, $\xctx$, and $z_{emb}$) are concatenated frame-by-frame and projected by employing matrix $W_p \in \R{(2F+H) \times D}$, thereby obtaining the sequence $H_c \in \R{N \times D}$ where $D$ represents the embedding dimension of the Transformer model.

-To embed the flow step, a sinusoidal positional encoding is applied to map $t \in [0,1]$ to $x_t \in \R{D}$.
-The sequence $X_t \in \R{(N+1) \times D}$, which serves as the input to the Transformer model, is derived by concatenating $X_c$ with the vector $x_t$ along the time dimension.
-Given the Transformer output $v_t(w, \xmis, z; \theta) \in \R{N \times F}$, which is the sub-sequence corresponding to $X_c$, the loss is computed as:
+To embed the flow step, a sinusoidal positional encoding is applied to map $t \in [0,1]$ to $h_t \in \R{D}$.
+The sequence $\tilde{H}_c \in \R{(N+1) \times D}$, which serves as the input to the Transformer model, is derived by concatenating $H_c$ with the vector $h_t$ along the time dimension.
+Given the Transformer output $v_t(x_t, \xmis, z; \theta) \in \R{N \times F}$, which is the sub-sequence corresponding to $H_c$, the loss is computed as: